Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$

-Now we have connected all of the elements except for those with an infinite amount of vertices.
-Suppose that is such that $\De$ is noncompact and has infinitely many vertices.
-We will connect $[\De_w]$ to a polygon which has only finitely many vertices to finish the proof.
-Since $\De$ has everywhere finite height and is the intersection of infinitely many half-planes we can choose two of these planes which are not horizontal and are not parallel to one another.
+Now we have connected all of the elements except for those with an inf\/inite amount of vertices.
+Suppose that

+is such that $\De$ is noncompact and has inf\/initely many vertices.
+We will connect $[\De_w]$ to a semitoric polygon which has only f\/initely many vertices to f\/inish the proof.
+Since $\De$ has everywhere f\/inite height and is the intersection of inf\/initely many half-planes we can choose two of these planes which are not horizontal and are not parallel to one another.
 Denote the intersection of these two half-planes by $A$ and notice $\De\subset A$.
-Since the boundaries of these two half-planes must intersect we can see that $A$ can only be unbounded in either the positive or negative $x$\--direction, but not both.
-Without loss of generality assume that $A$ is unbounded in the positive $x$\--direction.
+Since the boundaries of these two half-planes must intersect we can see that $A$ can only be unbounded in either the positive or negative $x$-direction, but not both.
+Without loss of generality assume that $A$ is unbounded in the positive $x$-direction.

 Let $\nu$ be any admissible measure.
 For any $n\in\Z_{\geq0}$ since $\nu(A)<\infty$ we know there exists some $x_n \in \R$ such that